winstonpurnomo/cs70-guide/_sources/probproofs.md

 We can verify this proof by considering what it means to choose $k+1$ elements from a set $S={1,2,\cdots, n}$.

-Imagine we pick the lowest-numbered eleemnt of $X$.
+Imagine we pick the lowest-numbered element of $X$.
 If we picked 1, to finish constructing $S$, we would then have to choose $k$ elements from the remaining
 $n-1$ elements, which is expressed by $\binom{n-1}{k}$.
 In another scenario, we select the lowest numbered element as 2, and the ways we can select the